Baby Heat Rash: How To Treat And Prevent It

 Summer is the most common season for heat rash because we all sweat a bit more during the hot summer months.
 Humid climates can also contribute to heat rash.
 But this skin condition doesn’t only occur when the temperature is high!

 It can also form when it’s cold, especially if your baby is wearing many layers of clothing.
 Remember to de-layer when you go indoors.

 Fortunately, heat rash isn’t a serious condition.
 It’s perfectly normal for babies to get heat rash, and with proper treatment, it usually goes away after a few days.

-How Can I Tell If My Baby Has Heat Rash?
+How Can You Tell If Your Baby Has Heat Rash?

 - Patches of red, itchy skin

 - Tiny bumps or pimples